Daemach/cbdebugger/readme.md

 	ColdBox Tracers
 </p>

 The debugger also ships with a LogBox appender we call the ColdBox Tracer.
-This tracer will absorb the usage of log `info(), fatal(), error(), warn(), debug()` calls within your application and group them to the request that they initiated from.
+This tracer will absorb the usage of log `info(), fatal(), error(), warn(), debug()` calls within your application and group them within the request that they initiated from.
 You can then visualize and inspect them in your debugger.
 All you have to do is activate it and enjoy!

 ```js
 // ColdBox Tracer Appender Messages